sloctl

 flag may contain many objects and multiple SLOs.
 Thesloctl apply

-command will run Replay only for SLOs
+command will run Replay only for SLOs.

 Flags:

-Flag | Long form | Description |
+Short | Long | Description |

 ---|---|---|

---dry-run | Submits server-side request without persisting the configured resources. | |
+N/A | --dry-run | Submits server-side request without persisting the configured resources. |

 -f | --file string | Provide a file path, glob pattern or a URL to the configuration in YAML or JSON format.
 This option can be used multiple times. |

---from time | Configure the start of Replay time window (RFC3339 format).
-See replay command below. | |
+N/A | --from time | Configure the start of Replay time window (RFC3339 format).
+Learn about sloctl replay |

 -h | --help | Get help. |